youshanchung/Build-Chatbots-with-Python-Capstone/README.md

 **Why a closed-domain architecture:** Simply because I want to make sure that this bot will not generate something too wild (which could happen since I'm new to modeling).

-**Use case(s):** When someone's at a total loss of where to camp, this bot can inform some common factors one might want to consider.
+**Use case(s):** When someone's at a total loss of where to camp, this bot can inform the decision making.

 **Techniques:** BoW (for intent classification) and Word2Vec (for response selection)